peterdongan/ExdTech.ImageServer/README.md

 # ExdTech.ImageServer
-Simple image server using a REST API.
-Developed for and used by ExdPic.
+Minimalist but easily extensible image server using a REST API.

+## Features
+* Compresses images greater than configured filesize.
+* Resizes images with dimensions greater than configured limits.
+* Throws Bad request for invalid uploads.
+* Reencodes images as jpegs.
+* Stores images to Azure Blob Storage.
+(Easy to change.)

 ## Set-up
 Refer to appsettingsTemplate.json to set up your appsettings file.